-In the healthy hip joint, the upper end of the femur (thigh bone) meets a curved portion of the pelvis (called the acetabulum) to fit together like a ball and socket/cup, in which the ball rotates freely in the hip socket.
-Articular cartilage, a smooth protective tissue, lines the bones and limits friction between the bone surfaces during movement; another rim of soft tissue called the labrum - which is made of fibrous cartilage - forms a collar around the hip socket, cushions the joint, and helps hold the "ball" - the femoral head - in place.
+In the healthy hip joint, the upper end of the femur (thighbone) meets the acetabulum, fitting together like a ball and socket.
+Articular cartilage, a smooth protective liner covers the bones and limits friction between the joint surfaces during movement, allowing the ball to rotate freely in the hip socket.
+Another piece of soft tissue called the labrum, which is made of fibrocartilage, lines the outer rim of the hip socket to create a suction seal that helps hold the ball-like femoral head in place.

 "In many cases there is more than one underlying abnormality present, such as a component of dysplasia as well as impingement.
-The soft tissues that support the joint may also be involved," explains Bryan T. Kelly, MD, associate attending orthopedic surgeon and Co-Director of the Center for Hip Preservation at Hospital for Special Surgery (HSS) with Ernest L. Sink, MD, associate attending orthopedic surgeon.
-To address the complex nature of these injuries, the Center for Hip Preservation is made up of a multi-disciplinary team of orthopedists and other physicians who can bring their areas of expertise to bear on each case.
+The soft tissues that support the joint may also be involved," explains Bryan T. Kelly, MD, associate attending orthopedic surgeon and Co-Director of the Center for Hip Preservation at HSS with Ernest L. Sink, MD, associate attending orthopedic surgeon.
+To address the complex nature of these injuries, the Center for Hip Preservation is made up of a multidisciplinary team of orthopedists and other physicians who can bring their areas of expertise to bear on each case.

 Depending on the underlying cause or causes of hip pain, patients may benefit from one or a combination of options, including: